Pep15/Practical_SRE/README.md

       > 5. The dashboard files are located in the `Grafana_DashBoard` directory.

 3. **Automated Method:**
-    You can automatically import dashboards by upgrading the `kube-prometheus-stack` chart with a custom `grafana-values.yml` file.
+    I can automatically import dashboards by upgrading the `kube-prometheus-stack` chart with a custom `grafana-values.yml` file.

-    1.  **Create a ConfigMap** from the directory containing all your dashboard files.
+    1.  **Create a ConfigMap** from the directory containing all the dashboard files.
         ```bash
         kubectl create configmap my-grafana-dashboards --from-file=Grafana_DashBoard/ -n monitoring
         ```